Find out if you have the language proof for citizenship: Step 5

 4.0 or higher in speaking and 4.5 or higher in listening

-Pearson Test of English (PTE Core)
+Pearson Test of English (PTE) Core

 28 or higher in listening and 42 or higher in speaking

-Test d’évaluation de français (TEF) (in French)
+Test d’évaluation de français (TEF) Canada (in French only)

-Test de connaissance du français (TCF)
+Test de connaissance du français (TCF) Canada (in French only)

-Test de connaissance du français pour le Québec (TCFQ)
+Test de connaissance du français pour le Québec (TCFQ) (in French only)

 B1 or higher (B2, C1 or C2) in listening and speaking